mroughan/Roulette/README.md

 There are a couple of test scripts, which also provide some examples of how to use the code:
-   - `arclength_test.m`: provides tests of the arclength code, assuming that the elliptic integral package is available.
+   - `arclength_test.m`: provides tests of the arclength code.
 It does some diagnostic plots, and outputs differences between numerical and theoretical arclengths.
 Some deviations at about the 1.0e-6 level occur.